 This is where Dudley Page Reserve is located, a large grassy area that offers incredible views towards the Sydney CBD skyline.

 Take a moment to enjoy the spectacular city and Harbour views from this park area, which is also a popular vantage point for the Sydney New Year’s Eve fireworks.

-From Military Road, turn left into Weonga Road or Blake Street in order to get back to the cliff walk track.
-This is the north point of Rodney Reserve which flows into Raleigh Reserve towards the south.
+From Military Road, turn left into Weonga Road or Blake Street to return to the Federation Cliff walking track.

-Enjoy the 80-metre high sandstone cliffs at Raleigh Reserve, revealing millions of years of earth’s geological history.
+Continue walking through the park heading south, and check out the 80-metre high sandstone cliffs at Raleigh Reserve, revealing millions of years of earth’s geological history.

-Bondi to Watsons Bay Walk
+Watsons Bay to Bondi Walk

-The Bondi to Watsons Bay walk (or Watsons Bay to Bondi walk) includes the Federation Cliff walk with the extra bit between Dover Heights and Bondi Beach.
+The Watsons Bay to Bondi walk (or Bondi to Watsons Bay walk) includes the Federation Cliff walk with the extra bit between Dover Heights and Bondi Beach.

 This walk is 7 km in total and is worth it if you have the energy.
 It’s also easier to catch public transport in Bondi and Watsons Bay than in Dover Heights, so that could be another reason to extend the hike to Bondi Beach.

 Getting to Bondi Beach from the end of the Federation Cliff walk in Dover Heights is pretty easy.

 From Dover Heights (Raleigh Reserve, or Rodney Reserve), follow Military Road onto Wentworth Street through Hugh Bamford Reserve.
 Go back onto Military Road past the Bondi Golf Course and continue to Bondi Beach.